 Publisher Rocket Review: Will This Help You Sell More Books?
-(2019)
+(2022)

 3. Competition Analyzer Feature

 Wouldn’t it be nice if you could see how much money the books similar to yours are making?
-For example, say you’re writing a memoir about Paris, as I am.
+For example, say you’re writing a memoir about Paris, as I did.
 Wouldn’t it be nice to see how well two of the biggest books in the genre are doing: Paris to the Moon or A Paris Year?
 (Not so well, believe it or not: $163 per month and $542 per month respectively.)

 How do you find out?
-This is what Publisher Rocket’s Competition Analyzer will show you.
-Search for your topic, and Rocket responds with a list of your top ten books that are similar to yours.
+This is what Publisher Rocket’s competition analysis comes in.
+Enter your topic into the search bar, and Rocket responds with a list of your top ten books that are similar to yours.

 Rocket breaks down your competitors with the following information: